 Up next we check in with Matt Striker in the MLW Control Center.
 There he runs down all the action and fighters currently signed for MLW Intimidation Games.
 The biggest match of the night will be the steel cage match between Tom Lawlor and Low-Ki.
 Following this, we are treated to a Rey Horus highlight reel.
 The match between Aerostar and Horus is up next!
 As Rey Horus makes his way to the ring, we are reminded that the last time we saw him in MLW, fans threw money into the ring.
 We’ve also seen highlights of both wrestlers throughout the night and now we’ll get to see the next additions to that.

 Rey Horus does have a slight weight advantage over Aerostar, but this doesn’t appear to come into play that often.
 This match is definitely one to seek out and enjoy for some good ol’ lucha libre action.
 Rey Horus is able to get the victory following a Cassandro bomb from the top rope.
 The action isn’t over on MLW Fusion though!
 MLW cameras caught up with Salina de la Renta outside of the Low-Ki’s training compound in Puerto Rico.
 Salina refuses them entry to see Low-Ki or any member of Promociones Dorado.
 She does give a special message for Tom Lawlor though, that will be below.
 That’s it for this week’s edition of MLW Fusion!
-We’ll catch you right back here with MLW Fusion Live from Intimidation Games!
+We’ll catch you right back here with MLW Fusion for episode 46 Live from Intimidation Games!